 See other top shared hosting options »

 For those developers dead-set on trying a free option, we’ve scoured the internet for the most promising options.
-Free PostgreSQL database hosting should really only be used for temporary sites and applications — essentially as a sandbox or development and testing area.
+Free PostgreSQL database hosting ranges from permanent no-cost tiers suitable for side projects and lightweight apps, to time-limited trials designed for testing and experimentation.
+Know which type you’re signing up for before you build on it.

 8. HelioHost